anastaceos/CyberSquatter/README.md

 └── mycustomdomain.com.csv
 ```
 This ensures you can easily keep and revisit historical scans.
 If you run the script multiple times in one day, each run’s CSV files will go into the same daily folder (unless you rename the folder or run the script on different days).

+If TLD mode is on, it enumerates expansions like example.org, example.io, etc., appending each expansion’s results to the same <base_domain>.csv.

 ## 8. Tips & Best Practices